vLLM Operations Competence Center Switzerland

 What monitoring and observability does VSHN provide for vLLM?

 VSHN integrates Prometheus and Grafana into every managed platform, with custom dashboards for vLLM-specific metrics: inference latency (p50, p95, p99), tokens per second, GPU utilisation, queue depth, and estimated cost per request.
-Alerting rules notify your team and our 24/7 operations centre when metrics breach thresholds, so performance issues are caught before they affect users.
+Alerting rules notify your team and our 24/7 operations center when metrics breach thresholds, so performance issues are caught before they affect users.